walles/numbervaders/README.md

 * Log frame rate on a 10" tablet (we're doing great)
 * Show correct answer on screen when the player dies.
 * Tune the hit areas for the keys on our keyboard
+* Add a launch screen
+* Dismissing the level-failed dialog should go to the launch screen, no matter how it is dismissed